toddfoster/toddfoster.github.com/books.md

 * Sophia Dembling, _The Introvert's Way: Living a Quiet Life in a Noisy World_ (Perigee: 2012)
 * Helen Macdonald, _Vesper Flights_ (Grove Press: 2020)
 * Jonathan Eig, _King: A Life_ (Farrar, Straus and Giroux: 2023)
+* Cory Doctorow, _The Internet Con: How to Seize the Means of Computation_ (Verso: 2023)

 ## June 2025
 * Makr Lau Branson, _Memories, Hopes, and Conversations: Appreciative Inquiry and Congregational Change_ (The Alban Institute: 2004)